Self-Acceptance: Love And Embrace Your Worth

 The law of averages says that we’re like the five people we spend the most time with.
 If you spend your time with human beings who demonstrate negative qualities, are judgmental and perfectionistic, and hold themselves and others to harsh or impossible standards, you’re likely to internalize these tendencies as well.
 If you spend your time with those who tend to be more positive, compassionate, and self-accepting, you may internalize these characteristics instead and be better able to apply them to yourself.

 One study points to the likelihood of positive traits spreading throughout social networks.
 It found that those who associate with cheerful people tend to have a happier demeanor and a better sense of well-being.
-If you’re cultivating self-acceptance, it may help to surround yourself with others who display this and similar qualities.
+If you’re cultivating self-acceptance and confidence, it may help to surround yourself with others who display this and similar qualities.

 Our patterns of thinking play an enormous role in our view of ourselves.
 Meeting with a therapist is one way to work toward shifting patterns that may be unhelpful in your journey toward radical self-acceptance.
 A trained counselor may be able to help you take a more realistic, neutral view of yourself over time.
 If mental health conditions like anxiety or depression are impeding your progress toward accepting yourself, they can also help you address and manage those symptoms.